grain-lang/grain/stdlib/result.md

 ( or ) : (Result<a, b>, Result<a, b>) -> Result<a, b>
 ```

-If the first Result is `Ok`, returns the first Result.
-Returns the second Result otherwise.
+Behaves like a logical OR (`||`) where the first Result is only returned if it is the `Ok` variant and falling back to the second Result in all other cases.

 Parameters: